Silk

 carbon

-materials (see
+fibre materials (see

-for common comparisons).
+tensile strength for common comparisons).
 Nonetheless, there is much

 interest in duplicating the silk process artificially, since spiders use